Vyral/christal-johnson/_posts/2023-01-30-our-spotlight-on-the-amazing-estefany-argueta.md

 **{% include pullquote.html %}**

 **Why our team?** We allow her to be herself.
-She is able to be creative, and we help her become a little bit better every single day.
+She can be creative, and we help her become a little bit better every single day.

 **What does she love about real estate?** She loves that there’s never a dull moment.
 There’s always a challenge she must overcome in using her story to make a difference in the community.